Jakubeeee/shop-wholesale-integration/README.md

 #### Building and configuration:

 This project is built using maven.
 There are two groups of profiles used during build:
-- environmental (dev, prod): determines whether the application should be deployed locally or on a remote heroku server
+- environmental (local, heroku): determines whether the application should be deployed locally or on a remote heroku server
 - build type (full-build, back-build): determines whether it should build the entire application from scratch or skip refreshing the frontend resources (choose if nothing has changed in them for faster build)

 Build requires selection of one profile from each group, otherwise it will fail.
 Example command:<br/>
-`mvn clean install -P dev -P full-build`<br/>
+`mvn clean install -P local -P full-build`<br/>
 The above command will build a local version of the application from scratch

 Deploying on a remote server requires: